-These are the factors used to determine the suspicion level or offense of a user.
-While a user may have more than one risk factor associated with them, NS8 will often refer to the primary risk factor of a user.
-The primary risk factor carries the highest risk weight out of all the factors linked to that user.
+These are the factors used to determine the suspicion level of a user.
+Although a user may have more than one risk factor associated with their behavior, NS8 will often refer to the primary risk factor of a user.
+The primary risk factor carries the greatest weight out of all the factors linked to that user.

 No user risk was associated with the session.

 Colocation presents a risk because data centers are a favored location of bot networks.
 Traffic originating from a data center is more likely to be a bot than human, as data centers are secured locations where humans are typically not allowed access.
 For example, a session coming from an Amazon Web Services data center address block is unlikely to be a valid human user.

 A proxy server acts as a substitute, or hub, for a user’s internet traffic.
-The use of a proxy is common practice to anonymize a user or hide their identity.
-This is also commonly referred to as a VPN service.
+They are commonly used to anonymize a user or hide their identity.
+Proxy servers are also commonly referred to as VPN services.

-TOR is short for The Onion Router.
-This is a protocol developed to anonymize web traffic and protect a user’s identity.
-Legitimate uses include whistleblowers, law enforcement, and user’s in censored countries.
+TOR, short for The Onion Router, is a protocol developed to anonymize web traffic and protect a user’s identity.
+Legitimate users include whistleblowers, law enforcement, and users in censored countries.

-Fraudster’s use TOR to conceal their location and usage from anyone conducting network surveillance or traffic analysis.
-Consumer’s do not normally use TOR to hide their identity making its use suspicious in eCommerce.
+Fraudsters can use TOR to conceal their location and usage information from anyone conducting network surveillance or traffic analysis.
+Most consumers do not normally try to hide their identity with TOR, making its use suspicious in ecommerce.

-Traffic originating from a university network carries a higher risk than other internet traffic.
+Traffic originating from a university network carries a higher risk of fraud than other internet traffic.

-Networks at universities have large user pools with constantly changing information that have lead them to be a preferred hiding place of fraudsters.
-Also, universities historically have higher transaction fraud rates.
+Networks at universities have large user pools with constantly-changing information, making them a preferred hiding place of fraudsters.
+Also, universities historically have higher rates of transaction fraud.

 Publishers that buy bot traffic will spread the traffic across an array of websites.

-Because bots are computer programs that perform repeatable actions monitoring for the precise repetition of activity is an indication of non-human traffic.
-A human user will have variations in click timing and patterns and not act with non-human precision.
+Because bots are computer programs that perform repeatable actions, precise repetition of activity is an indication of non-human traffic.
+A human user will have variations in click timing and patterns and not act with inhuman precision.

-The normal relationship between a user’s I.P. address and an eCommerce account are one to one.
-While occasionally a consumer may have multiple ids, a significant quantity is a fraud indicator.
+The normal relationship between a user’s IP address and an ecommerce account are one to one.
+While occasionally a consumer may have multiple IPs, a significant quantity is a fraud indicator.

 User Agent Rotation

-NOTE: This can happen when users are behind a large organization's proxy.
-Therefore, it must be an abnormally high session count.
+Note: This can happen when users are behind a large organization's proxy.
+Therefore, it must be an abnormally high session count to qualify as suspicious.

-Keyword patterns associated with large amounts of traffic are key indicators of click farms or bot traffic.
+Keyword patterns associated with large amounts of traffic are key indicators of click farms and bot traffic.